Jeffery Quad: Design

 Initially called the Rambler Quadruple for its car-derived 281.4 CID Rambler four-cylinder that produced 21 hp.
-Development called for a switch to a Buda manufactured 312 CID side-valve four-cylinder engine that was rated at 28 hp, but actually producing 52 hp at 1,800 rpm.
+Development called for a switch to a Buda-manufactured 312 CID side-valve four-cylinder engine that was rated at 28 hp, but actually produced 52 hp at 1,800 rpm.

 The Quad had four-wheel drive and four-wheel brakes, as well as an innovative four-wheel steering system.
 This novel approach to steering allowed the rear wheels to track the front wheels around turns, such that the rear wheels did not have to dig new "ruts" on muddy curves because most roads of the day were unpaved and often badly rutted.

 This four-wheel steering mechanism was integrated with Muehl limited-slip differentials on both the front and rear axles.

 From the transfer case, shafts led to the top of both the front and rear solid portal axles giving the trucks a very high ground clearance allowing it to drive through mud up to its hubcaps.
 Engine power was transmitted by half-shafts with a u-joint and bearing that was connected by a pinion gear to each of the four wheels from the dual differentials that positioned parallel to but above the load-bearing "dead" axles.
 This pinion gear then drove an internal toothed ring gear at each of the four wheels.

 The Quad's combination of innovative features constituted a revolutionary approach to four-wheel drive and allowed the truck to traverse soft and poor conditions with unprecedented effectiveness.

-The Quad was fitted with a Borg & Beck Clutch, providing excellent reliability for the enduring environment.
+The Quad was fitted with a Borg & Beck clutch, providing excellent reliability for the enduring environment.

 Legacy

 The Quad was one of the first successful four-wheel drive vehicles ever to be made, and its production continued for 15 years with a total of 41,674 units made.
-Concurrently with the Quad's production, the company expanded its truck line by building conventional 1.5 ton trucks with double chain rear-wheel drive.
+Concurrently with the Quad's production, the company expanded its truck line by building conventional 1.5-ton trucks with double chain rear-wheel drive.

-The Quads ability to traverse terrain across the globe that challenged modern trucks meant civilians used their slow, but unstoppable work at least until the 1950s.
+The Quad's ability to traverse terrain across the globe that challenged modern trucks meant civilians used their slow, but unstoppable work at least until the 1950s.

 In 1954, Nash Motors merged with Hudson Motor Car Company to form American Motors Corporation (AMC), which acquired the vehicle operations of Kaiser Jeep in 1970 to complement its passenger car lines, later including the AWD/4WD AMC Eagle.
 The combined automaker's ancestry reached back to the famed World War I "Quad".